-Every gas installer must by law be registered with the Gas Safe Register (formally CORGI) and that involves being assessed for competence under the Nationally Accredited Certification Scheme for Individual Gas Fitting Operatives (ACS).
+Every gas installer must by law be registered with the Gas Safe Register (previously CORGI) and that involves being assessed for competence under the Nationally Accredited Certification Scheme for Individual Gas Fitting Operatives (ACS).

-As part of our Fast Track Gas Course we give our attendees the a guaranteed placement offering them to chance to create their portfolio of work to apply for Gas Safe Registration
+As part of our Fast Track Gas Course we give our attendees a guaranteed placement offering them to chance to create their portfolio of work to apply for Gas Safe Registration